slowjams/Pro-ASP.NET-Core-Identity/0-Auth-Source Code.md

       var policyEvaluator = context.RequestServices.GetRequiredService<IPolicyEvaluator>();

+      // this is important, authorization process will actually invoke authentication process, the authentication process in the AuthenticationMiddleware only
+      // invoke authentication process for default auth scheme, but authorization process in AuthenticationMiddlwarfe will do authentication process for each
+      // auth scheme specified in e.g [Authorize(AuthenticationSchemes = "Foo, Bar")]
       AuthenticateResult authenticateResult =
          await policyEvaluator.AuthenticateAsync(policy, context);  // <-------------------------------b3!, counter intuitive, AuthorizationMiddleware does Authenticate process
-                                                                    // This is when non-default scheme's handler, defined in Authorization process gets called if (authenticateResult?.Succeeded ?? false)
+                                                                    // This is when non-default scheme's handler called when we do [Authorize(AuthenticationSchemes = "xxx, yyy")] if (authenticateResult?.Succeeded ?? false)
       {
          if (context.Features.Get<IAuthenticateResultFeature>() is IAuthenticateResultFeature authenticateResultFeature)